JudeSavio/YoloV3-Invoice-App/README.md

 5. Python3 packages : OpenCV & Pandas
 6. Suitable training templates and testing templates of Invoices.

+## Demo Video :
+Please go through the demo video for a fair idea of how of the entirity comes together.

 ## Further Ideas for Improvement:

 1. More Training examples for the same class to improve accuracy.
-2. Need to experiment on Image segmentation techniques on same sample templates as well
+2. Need to experiment on Image segmentation techniques on same sample templates as well.